dwightjack/wok-pkgs/docs/packages/preset-standard/README.md

 ### copy

 Copies files from the `static` folder into the `public` folder.
-Image files will be processed using the [@wok-cli/plugin-imagemin](https://github.com/fevrcoding/wok-pkgs/tree/master/packages/plugin-imagemin) module.
+Image files will be processed using [@wok-cli/plugin-imagemin](https://dwightjack.github.io/wok-pkgs/#/packages/plugin-imagemin/).

 ### styles

 Processes CSS and SCSS files in `application/assets/stylesheets` and outputs the results in `public/assets/stylesheets`.
-SCSS files are processed processed using the [@wok-cli/plugin-sass](https://github.com/fevrcoding/wok-pkgs/tree/master/packages/plugin-sass) module.
+SCSS files are processed using [@wok-cli/plugin-sass](https://dwightjack.github.io/wok-pkgs/#/packages/plugin-sass/).

 Files will be linted with [gulp-stylelint](https://www.npmjs.com/package/gulp-stylelint) before processing.
 Set the `lint` [property](#environmental-defaults) to `false` to disable the linter.